 This EIP proposes a new JSON-RPC method, eth_sendRawTransactionSync, which submits a signed raw transaction and waits synchronously for the transaction receipt or a configurable timeout before returning.
 This method addresses the user experience gap in high-frequency applications by offering stronger delivery guarantees than eth_sendRawTransaction.
+Additionally, when a transaction cannot be immediately executed due to a nonce gap, it returns the expected nonce as a hex string in the error response, eliminating the need for additional RPC calls to query account state.

 Currently, Ethereum clients submit signed transactions asynchronously using eth_sendRawTransaction.
 Clients receive a transaction hash immediately but must poll repeatedly for the transaction receipt, which increases latency and complicates client-side logic.